Beat an Incumbent - Lessons From Winning Campaigns

-Lacy Clay: 19-year incumbent seen as out of touch, lack on community connection and support.
+Lacy Clay: 19-year Congressman seen as out of touch, lack on community connection and support.
 Seen as disconnected from the Black lives matter movement (district changed, unresponsive, community organized against him).

-Just because an incumbent has issues there is no guarantee they will lose, but it give challengers more of a shot.
+Just because an elected official has issues, does not mean they will lose, but it give challengers more of a shot.

-Have questions on how to beat an incumbent?
+Want to beat an incumbent?
+Have questions?
 Ask them here!